 I love using thrifted yarn and scraps so this crochet pendant light is the perfect way to do that – and to create a boho style statement in your home.
 I combined a very thin synthetic yarn with an off white cotton.
 The stitch is a simple basic single crochet throughout and it’s wrapped around a core of sisal.
 This project is an easy crochet idea that even a beginner can handle!

 Creative Craft Hop

 It’s time for another Creative Craft blog hop!
 So if you are visiting from Cecilia at My Thrift Store Addiction welcome!
 At the very bottom of this post, I’ll be directing you to the next stop on this venture.
-But don’t forget to check out the other stops too because you’ll find plenty more Valentines Day ideas.
+But don’t forget to check out the other stops too because you’ll find plenty more craft ideas.
 Be sure to drop back in throughout the week to visit them all!